mksaraf/kubernetes-lab-tutorial/openshift/applications.md

-# Creating applications in OpenShift
+# Creating Applications in OpenShift
 In the real world of applications development and deployment, OpenShift users need a repository where they can pull docker images and then deploy the application on OpenShift.
 Another approach is to use the OpenShift to develop and deploy the application starting from a source code so that they can build the docker images on OpenShift itself and then deploy the applications.
 In this section, we're going to walk through both the approaches.

   * [Application Templates](#application-templates)